This post may contain affiliate links. Please see disclosure form more information.

-These Easy Eggnog Pancakes are light, fluffy and so delicious that they deserve a spot on your holiday breakfast or brunch menu!
+These Easy Eggnog Pancakes are light, fluffy and so delicious that they deserve a spot on your Christmas breakfast or brunch menu!

 These pancakes are super easy to make!
 Basically, you just make a few changes to your favorite pancake recipe and use eggnog instead of milk.